 - Make sure your interior design program is accredited by a recognized accreditation body such as the National Association of Schools of Art and Design (NASAD) and the Council for Interior Design Accreditation (CIDA) and requires at least 40 credit hours or 60 quarter hours in interior design-related courses. - Gather at least 10 interested students to help build and manage the chapter.
-Each student must become an ASID student member in order to participate. - Enlist a faculty advisor, ideally an ASID professional member, to help you get started. - Download and complete the student chapter application and reach out to students@asid.org with any questions.
+Each student must become an ASID student member in order to participate. - Enlist a faculty advisor, ideally an ASID professional member, to help you get started. - Download and complete the student chapter application.